The recently revamped Sole Fitness F80 Folding Treadmill is one of the more popular machines between $1,000 and $2,000.

 The running surface is extra wide and long so even taller runners can use this machine, and the F80 can hit speeds of up to 12 MPH (most machines max out at 10 MPH).

-Should I Buy The Sole Fitness F80 Treadmill?
+Should You Buy The Sole Fitness F80 Treadmill?

 If you want a quality treadmill that will last you long into the future and not limit your fitness progress in any way, then look no further than the Sole Fitness F80 Folding Treadmill.